 Oli is an ARB registered Architect.
 He completed his BSc Architecture at the Bartlett (UCL) with First Class Honours, then later his master’s in architecture at the Bartlett again with a Distinction and gained his professional qualification at the Architectural Association.
 While studying he explored the use of inflatables for temporary structures, and the planning of large-scale pleasure utopias in Switzerland.

 He has previously had experience designing and building structures for music festivals and events, as well as working for spatial laboratory Loop.pH.
 Prior to starting at STUFISH, he developed knowledge in construction working at Bjarke Ingels Group in New York and Rogers Stirk Harbour + Partners in London.
 He has also been a teaching tutor at the Bartlett Summer School, as well as a visiting critic for the Bartlett.

 Oli joined STUFISH in 2019, and has been working on numerous architectural, urban and stage design proposals across the US, Middle East and Asia.

 BSc(Hons) MArch PGDip ARB

 Dan Dodds is an ARB registered architect, who has worked at Stufish since 2013.
 He studied BSc Architecture at UCL and became interested in lightweight and touring structures while completing his Masters in Architecture at the University of Westminster.

-He has worked across a wide range of events and theatre building projects, and his specialism in computational design has allowed him to work on complex forms that are optimised to be both dramatic in effect and efficient in use of materials.
+He has worked across a wide range of architectural and set design projects, and his specialism in computational design has allowed him to work on complex forms that are optimised to be both dramatic in effect and efficient in use of materials.

 Rachel has worked as a Designer at STUFISH since 2016 combining her interest in structural forms and art, with her knowledge of craftsmanship and digital fabrication, to produce creative and individual designs.